Code-Institute-Submissions/Hangman-26/README.md

 The player must guess the letters of the hidden word, if the guess is correct, the letter missing in the word is replaced by the correct letter.

-If the player puts an incorrect letter the error message is displayes and the player is asked to resubmit their choce.
+If the player puts an incorrect letter, the error message is displayes and the player is asked to resubmit their choce.
 Each wrong guess takes 1 life.

-Game ends if the player correctly guess all the letters of the missing word or if the player loses all his lives.
+Game ends if the player correctly guesses all the letters of the missing word or if the player loses all his lives.

 # User Stories